microsoft/jacdac/services/power.md

 This may lead to delays in disabling power services, but these should be limited due to the random nature of the announce packet spacing.

+### Rationale for timings

+The initial 0-300ms delay is set to spread out the announce periods of power services, to minimize collisions.
+The announce periods are randomized 400-600ms, instead of a fixed 500ms used for regular services, for the same reason.

+The 1200ms period is set so that droping two announce packets in a row from the current provider will not cause power switch, while missing 3 will.

+The 50-60s power switch period is arbitrary, but chosen to limit amount of switching between supplies, while keeping it short enough for user to notice any problems such switching may cause.

 ## Registers